Meet our Administration Team

 Michelle Heinz (Math)

 I received my BA degree at Bethel University in St. Paul MN, major in History/minor in math.
 Upon graduation I wanted to see the world so I became a flight attendant and flew for five years.
 I went back to school to earn teaching licensure in 2005 through the College of St. Scholastica.
 Currently, I am licensed K-6 and middle school Math.
 I had taught middle school math for six years at St. Croix Preparatory Academy in Stillwater; 5th grade through Algebra II.
-I have three children enrolled at Frassati Catholic Academy.
+I have three children; one at Frassati and two in high school.
 With three kids in hockey, I can often be seen at one of the White Bear hockey arenas.
 I run year round and am usually training for a 10 or 12K.
 I live for summers and enjoy anything outside.
 I enjoy the eagerness middle school kids have to explore their independence and their courage to try new things.

 I have participated in other activities that have enhanced my understanding of STEM.
 I spent time working on STEM curriculum for the MN Zoo.
 I spent a summer as a TWIST (Teachers Working in Science and Technology) teacher at 3M.
 Both of these experiences added to my understanding of the engineering process and have enabled me to share the experiences with the students.